ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-overview-and-architecture/kubernetes-architecture.md

 Control Plane Components:

-1. **API server:** API server exposes the Kubernetes API which is used to interact with the cluster
+1. **API server:** API server exposes the Kubernetes API which is used to interact with the cluster.
-2. **Etcd:** The `etcd` is a distributed key-value store that stores the state and configuration data
+2. **Etcd:** The `etcd` is a distributed key-value store that stores the state and configuration data.
-3. **Controller manager:** The controller manager monitors the state and of the cluster and makes changes
+3. **Controller manager:** The controller manager monitors the state of the cluster and makes required changes.

     The Controller Manager includes several essential components: